ruby-R53/fpkg/README.md

 .ii files are made during the package registration process, the user has to type everything necessary for that package to install, like `./configure; make; make install`

+the script is written entirely in bash. i originally wanted to make it in c, but nah